tonychau117/CS-480-Code/README.txt

 - AssignmentOne.C

 Compile Instructions:
-- Have a working environment of C installed
+- GCC since it is written in C

 Operating Instructions:
 -